Château de Meudon: Cardinal of Lorraine and the Guises (1552–1654)

 In 1568, Giorgio Vasari wrote enthusiastically about the grotto, whose repute had reached Italy.
 For the Cardinal of Lorraine, Primaticcio executed many decorations in his great palace called La Grotte (the grotto), of so extraordinary an amplitude that it recalled the baths of antiquity, because of the infinite number and size of its galleries, staircases, and public and private apartments.
 The construction of this cave was spread out over time, starting with the grotto itself and the two ramps of the staircase (circa 1552–1555), and then, in a second stage, the two pavilions (1559).
 The lower cryptoportico was then built in a third phase.

 At the death of the Cardinal of Lorraine in 1574, the castle remained the property of the House of Guise, who held it as one of their fiefs, along with the castle of Joinville, Haute-Marne.

 Meudon was plundered during the French Wars of Religion.
 Henry I, Duke of Guise barely had the time to visit Meudon.
 It was at Meudon that the future Henry IV (Henry of Navarre) learned of the assassination of Henry III of France on 1 August 1589 by Jacques Clément.
 He went the very same day to see the wounded king in nearby Saint-Cloud.
 The king reassured him about his health.
 Henry went back to Meudon.
 Maximilien de Bethune, Duke of Sully, who accompanied him, lodged at "Sauvat", a house in the village.
 The next day, the king's condition worsened and he died at Saint-Cloud.
 Henry of Navarre became King of France, the first Bourbon king.

 Meudon became one of the seats of the League.
 On July 24, 1605, the marriage of Francois de Bourbon, Prince of Conti (1558–1614) and Louise Marguerite de Lorraine took place in the chapel of the château.
 In 1618, the Duke of Lorraine tasked his architect, Gabriel Soulignac, with modifying the castle and extending the gardens.
 Other work was carried out by Soulignac in 1623, with the construction of a terrace and a staircase near the grotto.

 In 1639, Jacques Dubreuil boasted of Meudon's stairs and turrets: "The garden is moderately large, made of flower beds, borders, open alleyways, surrounded by alleys covered with beautiful trees, with balusters."
 In 1641, the painter Nicolas Poussin visited Meudon, no doubt attracted by the famous decorations of Primaticcio.
 Above all, 18 May 1643, the union of Gaston, Duke of Orleans, brother of Louis XIII with Marguerite of Lorraine, was renewed in the chapel of the castle, with the blessing of the Archbishop of Paris, Jean-François de Gondi.

 The domain was plundered under the Fronde, since the Lorraine princes who owned Meudon had taken the side of the rebellion against royal authority.
-Thus, beginning in 1649, the Grand Condé, at the head of the Royal Army, seized Charenton, Saint-Denis, Saint-Cloud and Meudon.
+Thus, beginning in 1649, Louis, Grand Condé, at the head of the Royal Army, seized Charenton, Saint-Denis, Saint-Cloud and Meudon.